dmlc/dlpack/docs/source/python_spec.rst

 statically allocated.

-The ``DLManagedTensor`` deleter must ensure that sharing beyond Python boundaries is possible, this means that the GIL must be held.
+The ``DLManagedTensor`` deleter must ensure that sharing beyond Python boundaries is possible, this means that the GIL must be acquired explicitly.
 In Python, the deleter usually needs to ``Py_DECREF()`` the original owner and free the ``DLManagedTensor`` allocation.
-For example, NumPy uses the following code to ensure sharing with arbitrary C++ is safe:
+For example, NumPy uses the following code to ensure sharing with arbitrary non-Python code is safe:

 .. code-block:: C
    static void array_dlpack_deleter(DLManagedTensor *self) {
       /*
-       * Leak the pyobj if not initialized.
-This can happen if we are running
+       * Leak the Python object if the Python runtime is not available.
-       * exit handlers that are destructing c++ objects with residual (owned)
+       * This can happen if the DLPack consumer destroys the tensor late
-       * PyObjects stored in them after the Python runtime has already been
+       * after Python runtime finalization (for example in case the tensor
-       * terminated.
+       * was indirectly kept alive by a C++ static variable).
        */
       if (!Py_IsInitialized()) {
          return;